-This can make it challenging for vegans, vegetarians or even those who simply dislike fish to meet their omega-3 fatty acid needs.
+This can make it challenging for vegans, vegetarians, or even those who simply dislike fish to meet their omega-3 fatty acid needs.

-Of the three main types of omega-3 fatty acids, plant foods typically only contain alpha-linolenic acid (ALA).
+Of the three main types of omega-3 fatty acids, plant foods typically contain only alpha-linolenic acid (ALA).

 ALA is not as active in the body and must be converted to two other forms of omega-3 fatty acids — eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) — to bestow the same health benefits (